Tek5-robocar/robocar_documentation/bom.md

 ## Side Material {#side-material}

+You don’t need a battery voltage checker for every car; instead, only one or a few checkers are required for each campus.
+These devices can be shared among the cars, which helps reduce costs and simplifies management.
+This approach makes resource use more efficient across the campus.

+The car stand is mandatory for flashing the car and performing testing.
+Without it, these processes cannot be done properly.

+The Logitech F710 controller lets you easily switch between different devices, making it flexible for controlling remote cars.
+It works well indoors and at short range, providing a stable and reliable connection.
+However, for higher distance use, it’s recommended to switch to a controller designed for longer range to ensure better performance.
+Its ergonomic design ensures comfortable use during testing and operation, making it a solid choice for short-range remote car control.

 | Item                        | Order Link / Notes                          |
 |----------------------------|---------------------------------------------|
 | Battery Voltage Checker    | [Amazon](https://www.amazon.com/Dlyfull-Universal-Battery-Resistance-Batteries/dp/B081JGZ554/ref=sr_1_4_sspa?dib=eyJ2IjoiMSJ9.vnjzlipHLIySOvLrdD4DaiRpN_GFFMFW1hpwaUPFfYrAb1WRABuinlWpbiQaIZITpcmGh7HyHNQubjoU2LoZQ6Ee5QkNNmVTuiogCng7nErDPatXFdQcKo1pUX3iGMQFH2hYay_sYqMyDYkV6UgTUYt15-d1gUiJ3wVyJRuQGUE7e707lLSFP_vcPkz5lbi8BJFowaAsruCuRjraDl16BfmM9hORlwzNcio7caej9bm_JEFTviM29JrWlmEqjFkcS_dzSyfOhX7-K1IeSdcvhFFD6o8acpt7doItiv1i3qg.7Azj6XDaAEf6KNqj1GaMQmKM8J7dfwKModoV7LYnIoM&dib_tag=se&keywords=Battery+voltage+checker&qid=1727957881&sr=8-4-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1) |